nikhilshinde95/StudentApp-JUnitTestCases-Exception-Logger/README.md

 Features :

       1] View a list of student.

+      2] View Student With ID.

-      2] Add new student to the database.
+      3] Add new student to the database.

-      3] Update existing student information.
+      4] Update existing student information.

-      4] Delete student from the database.
+      5] Delete student from the database.

 Technologies Used :